ioBroker/ioBroker.docs/docs/en/cloud/iot.md

 Learn how to use the cloud adapter to seamlessly connect with Alexa to make your home smarter.
 Unfortunately, it has become clear that existing solutions cannot always keep up with the growing number of users.
 That's why we introduce you to the IoT service, a future-proof solution specifically designed for smooth integration with Alexa and other assistants.

-To ensure that the setup of the IoT instance and the connection to it works, the new assistant license package can only be purchased once a connection has been successfully created, the link is successful and the control of at least one device has also worked.
+In order to ensure that the setup of the IoT instance and the connection to it works, the new assistant license package can only be purchased once a connection has been successfully created, the link is successful and the control of at least one device has also worked.
 So don't be surprised that nothing is available in the Pro Cloud account.

 Therefore, please follow the updated instructions first: